-A strategic plan describes a logical, proactive, and systematic plan that sets up a sense of direction, increases operational efficiency and reduces risks.
-The implication of this is that strategic planning of BIM adoption will reduce the risks of BIM adoption, increase its efficiency and effectiveness, and render the adoption of BIM technologies and processes on projects clear and methodical.
+A strategic plan describes a logical, proactive and systematic plan that sets up a sense of direction, increases operational efficiency and reduces risks.
+The implication of this is that strategic planning of BIM adoption will reduce the risks of BIM adoption, increase its efficiency and effectiveness and render the adoption of BIM technologies and processes on projects clear and methodical.
 Several attempts have been made to propose and develop frameworks for the strategic planning of BIM adoption on construction projects.
-These frameworks include a framework of a BIM execution plan for facility management (Lin et al., (2016), a BIM project execution planning guide (Messner et al., 2011; Saluja, 2009), requirements for a BIM execution plan (Ramírez-Sáenz et al., (2018), a BIM execution process for construction organisations (Gerçek, 2016), BIM guidelines for municipalities in New York City (Bloomberg et al., (2012), and BIM execution plan in the Czech Republic (Hrdina and Matejka, 2016).
-Others are a BIM execution planning guide for contractors, specialty contractors, and designers (Manenti et al., 2020; Lee et al., 2015), a BIM execution plan procedure for mega construction projects (Hadzaman et al., 2016), a BIM execution plan for BIM model management during the pre-operation phase (Lin et al., 2016; Pruskova and Kaiser, 2019), a BIM execution planning in green building projects (Wu and Issa, 2015; Soetanto et al., 2014), and framework for characterising BIM-based construction projects (Olugboyega and Windapo, 2019).
+These frameworks include a framework of a BEP for facility management (Lin et al., 2016b), a BIM project execution planning guide (Messner et al., 2011; Saluja, 2009), requirements for a BEP (Ramírez-Sáenz et al., 2018), a BIM execution process for construction organisations (Gercek, 2016), BIM guidelines for municipalities in New York City (Bloomberg, Burney and Resnick, 2012) and BEP in the Czech Republic (Hrdina and Matejka, 2016).
+Others are a BIM execution planning guide for contractors, specialty contractors and designers (Manenti, Marchiori and Corrêa, 2020; Lee, Ham and Kim, 2015), a BEP procedure for mega construction projects (Hadzaman, Takim and Fadhil, 2016), a BEP for BIM model management during the pre-operation phase (Lin et al., 2016a; Pruskova and Kaiser, 2019), a BIM execution planning in green building projects (Wu and Issa, 2015; Zanni, Soetanto and Ruikar, 2014) and framework for characterising BIMbased construction projects (Olugboyega and Windapo, 2019).

-The frameworks for strategic planning of BIM adoption on construction projects proposed in the literature fall under three headings: country-based, organisational-based, and project-based.
+The frameworks for strategic planning of BIM adoption on construction projects proposed in the literature fall under three headings: country-based, organisational-based and project-based.

-2.1.1 Country-based frameworks
+Country-based frameworks

-The BIM guidelines for municipalities in New York City (Bloomberg et al., 2012) and the BIM execution plan used in the Czech Republic (Hrdina and Matejka, 2016) are examples of country-based frameworks.
-Specifically, Bloomberg et al., (2012) developed BIM guidelines for the development and use of BIM across multiple building types for municipal agencies in New York City.
+The BIM auidelines for municipalities in New York City (Bloomberg, Burney and Resnick, 2012) and the BEP used in the Czech Republic (Hrdina and Matejka, 2016) are examples of country-based frameworks.
+Specifically, Bloomberg, Burney and Resnick (2012) developed BIM guidelines for the development and use of BIM across multiple building types for municipal agencies in New York City.
 The objective of the guide is to ensure uniformity in the use of BIM for public building projects in NYC.
 The provisions in the guide cover the end-use of the BIM for multiple client agencies and the system of tailoring municipal agencies' requirements and standards to BIM.
 The study concluded that the guide would be reviewed and updated with advancement as more insights emerged on the use of BIM.
-Hrdina and Matejka (2016) explained the main BEP chapters and the benefits of the BIM project in the Czech Republic.
-Gerçek et al., (2017) provided guidance in BIM implementation for construction companies, in countries where BIM implementation has not been mandated, particularly during the construction phase of the building projects.
+Hrding and Mateika (2016) explained the main BEP chapters and the benefits of the BIM project in the Czech Republic.
+Gerçek et al. (2017) provided guidance in BIM implementation for construction companies, in countries where BIM implementation has not been mandated, particularly during the construction phase of the building projects.
 The study further identified issues that need to be addressed by BIM implementation guides.

-2.1.2 Organisational-based frameworks
+Organisational-based frameworks